Even Target is selling roses. Beautiful roses, actually. White ones with the palest pink tips.

 2. Do Five Solids.
 Dr. Sonja Lyubomirsky and her team did an experiment in which she asked one group to do five kind things for others during the course of a week.
 The other group had to do their five kind things in a single day.

 The ones who did their kindnesses in one day were measurably happier.
 The researchers hypothesized that by doing the things in one day they added up to a bigger thing.
-Post this as a VDay Challenge on Facebook with other deployed families and let us know if you felt happier.
+Post this as a VDay Challenge on Instagram, encourage other deployed spouses and let us know if you felt happier.

 3. Fate Stepped In.
 Think of how you almost didn’t meet.
 Happiness researchers at the University of Virginia asked one group to write about how they met their spouse, one group to write about how they almost didn’t meet their spouse and a third group to write about other things.